i-RIC/solver_dev_manual/source/06/03/cg_iric_read_functionalwithname.rst

 cg_iric_read_functionalwithname
 =================================

--  Reads the value of a f_functional-type real variable from the CGNS
+Reads the value of a f_functional-type real variable from the CGNS file.

 Format (FORTRAN)
 ------------------